ARBUCHELI/SNEAKER-DESIGN-CARDS/README.md

 The web application consists of two design cards that can be implemented at a commercial level for any product you want to sell.
 The most important aspect of this application is the graphic design used in order to draw the customer's attention to a particular product.

 ![SNEAKER DESIGN CARDS](https://github.com/anferebu/SNEAKER-DESIGN-CARDS/blob/master/ShoesDesign.jpg)

+<strong>INSTRUCTIONS</strong>

+1. Donwload and unzip the repository folder.

+2. Open the nike.html file with Google Chrome to see the project.

+3. Click the "ADD TO CARD" button, to see a special effect used to attrack the attention of possible customers.

+Author: Andrés R. Bucheli.